Bloc/portfolio-iro/_portfolio/reactchat.md

 }
 ```

-The `callbackCurrentRoom` can them be invoked within the `RoomList` Component as a prop.
+The `callbackCurrentRoom` can then be invoked within the `RoomList` Component as a prop.
 This can be seen when it is invoked in the `clickRoom` function as shown below.

 ```javascript
 clickRoom(roomId, roomName) {